 Stay abroad as a recipe for success

 You can also see the world as a tourist, but as such, you will never get the insights you get as a volunteer.
 Working with the locals side by side in another country is a priceless experience that opens up new horizons, changes your perspective and contributes to personal development.
-From a stay abroad, you will benefit all your life - private and professional!
+From a service learning stay abroad, you will benefit all your life - privately and professionally!
 HR managers appreciate this.
 Meanwhile, stays abroad are required for many jobs - not only in upper management - because a stay abroad trains like almost no other the famous "soft skills", which today are almost as important as expertise.
 Applicants are expected a lot today: one should be proactive, creative, problem-solving, resilient, flexible, tolerant, communicative and a team-player, be mature and so on.
 You do not learn this in any course and only to a limited degree at the university.
-A longer stay abroad in your resume signals: I dared myself, I have looked outside the box, I adapted and learned, I got involved in a multi-culti context!
+A longer stay abroad - collaborating in a meaningfull project where you are really needed - in your resume signals: I dared myself, I have looked outside the box, I adapted and learned, I got involved in a multi-culti context!

 Language skills are worth gold!

 Foreign language skills are becoming increasingly important in professional life.
 English is required, so only a second foreign language - fluently spoken - is a plus that sets you apart.
 Because of its geographical distribution, Spanish is one of the most important foreign languages - Spanish opens the door to a whole continent!
 The Chilean Spanish is a challenge in itself - it is spoken quickly, syllables are swallowed and local-typical modisms are used.
 In other words, anyone who understands Chilean Spanish can handle Spanish anywhere else!